dada325/stock_prediction_app/README.md

 #### Evaluation:
 - Calculate error metrics (e.g., RMSE, MAE) and financial metrics (e.g., ROI from backtesting).

+### For the Text data:

+#### Llama2 model fine tuning for the financial document. (or using FinGPT + FinRL meta, for that training a Llama2 7b is costing a lot. )

-#### Deliverables:
+#### Prompt Engineering:
-- Trained models stored in a Model Repository.
-- Backtesting report.
-- Model Evaluation report.
+- for the output to the user, will merge the numerical data and the prediction base on the SEC Filings , Earnings Transcripts, and some scraped article on the web.
+- Output format is dialoug respond to the user question.

 ---

 ### Second Phase:

 #### Deployment:
-- Use Docker containers or cloud services like AWS SageMaker for deployment.
+- Use Docker containers or cloud services  AWS SageMaker for deployment.

 #### Monitoring and Maintenance:
 - Implement automated monitoring using Grafana or custom dashboards.
 - Schedule periodic retraining of the model.

-#### Deliverables:
-- Deployment guide.
-- Monitoring Dashboard.
+#### Do not need user feedback.

 ### 1. Web App Development Process: